452990729/PARMAP/README.md

 | Author | Xuefei Lee |
 | License | See included LICENSE |

 Bacterial resistance is extremely serious, and multi-drug resistant bacteria are emerging in endlessly.
 The development of efficient computational biology tools is very important for the prediction of bacterial resistance.
 PARMAP is a computing framework for predicting bacterial resistance.
-It predicts the resistance of bacteria to multiple antibiotics based on the coding sequence of the strain's gene protein.
+It predicts the resistance of bacteria to multiple antibiotics based on the coding sequence of the strain.

 Installation
 ------------